OIC selects Nigeria as special delegate to halt Gaza conflict

 The Federal Republic of Nigeria has been selected by the Organisation of Islamic Cooperation (OIC) and the Arab League as part of a special delegation mandated to initiate immediate international action to halt the ongoing war in Gaza.

-According to the minister, the resolution that bears Nigeria in the inclusion in the peace team states the following:
+According to the minister, the resolution that bears Nigeria’s inclusion in the peace team states the following:

 “Assign the Foreign Minister of the Kingdom of Saudi Arabia, in its capacity as the presidency of the 32nd Arab and Islamic Summit, along with counterparts from Jordan, Egypt, Qatar, Türkiye, Indonesia, Nigeria, and Palestine.